 Knowledge of current computer languages and their respective programming techniques.
 Knowledge of applicable data processing technical standards, documentation procedures, and testing/debugging techniques.
 Ability to think through a logical sequence of necessary events, in terms of computer language, to produce a desired end product.
 Ability to devise or modify procedures to solve complex problems considering computer equipment capacity and limitations, operating time, and form of desired results.
 Ability to develop, implement, maintain, and enhance diverse programs.
 Ability to prepare project plans and program test scripts.

-Master's degree in statistics, mathematics and/or computer science; Ability to develop programs using SAS and/or other statistical software programs.
+The ability to develop programs using Statistical Analysis Software (SAS) and/or other statistical software programs.

 Employer Job Listing Link